This post has been updated:

 installation to the latest version only involves calling the scripts in the right order:

-cd ~/svn/r-devel/R svn update sudo bash build-R-devel
+cd ~/svn/r-devel/R svn update ./tools/rsync-recommended sudo bash build-R-devel

 After doing so, it is probably a good idea to update the packages: